Long Arm Quilting Services

 Thread: Many thread colors are available, usually whatever the color top thread is used I will usually match the bottom thread with it.

-Backing: Your backing should be a minimum of 8 to 10 inches large than the top by length and width.
+Backing: Your backing should be a minimum of 10 inches large than the top by length and width.
 The back of your quilt will look better if you trim the salvage edges before making any back seams.
+You will get every inch of your fabric back that is not needed (Believe me I do not want it) If I have to increase the backing to get it to fit my machine there will be a $30.00 charge added to your bill.

 Stay Stitching: Stay stitching the edge of your quilt will help seams from popping loose when being tugged and pinned in.